 User research is crucial at Flexport because of the complex workflows of the many user types that must be accommodated to make the system work.
 One of the first things I did at Flexport was to get out of the building and interview clients.

-I conducted countless user research sessions to derive product insights, employing: user interviews, contextual inquiry, persona development, card sorting, etc.
+I conducted countless user research sessions to derive product insights, employing: user interviews, contextual inquiry and analysis, persona development, card sorting, etc.

 International logistics entails stringent regulatory compliance.
 Each new client needs to provide many details, documents, and verifications before Flexport is allowed to serve them.
 The process is painful, which made me excited to design it from the ground up.